gzuuus/dvmcp/docs/dvmcp-spec.md

 ## Discovery via NIP-89 Announcements

-DVMs SHOULD publish their tool listings using NIP-89 announcements.
-This enables immediate tool discovery without requiring a request/response cycle and allows clients to discover tools through relay queries.
+You can query relays by creating a filter for events with kind `31990`, and `t` tag `mcp`.
+DVMs SHOULD include their available tools directly in their kind:31990 announcement events.
+This enables immediate tool discovery and execution without requiring an additional request/response cycle.
+Here's an example of a complete announcement:

 Example announcement: